mikehelmick/cssi-yelp/README.md

 # cssi-yelp

-App Engine Example, calling Yelp API
+App Engine Example, calling the Yelp API

+You need to register your own API key for this to work.